Beaver Valley Foot Clinic

 Heal pain problems, in some cases, can be resolved through traditional conservative therapies like orthotics, exercise, ice, physical therapy, cortisone injections, or anti-inflammatory medications.
 However, sometimes heel pain can’t be resolved through these remedies.

-There are a combination treatments for plantar fasciitis in Pittsburgh.
+There are many treatments for heel pain, Pittsburgh.

-If you suspect that you have plantar fasciitis in Pittsburgh, you can call 878-313-3338 for assistance in locating our closest office in your area.
+If you think you may have heel pain or plantar fascia pain, Pittsburgh, you can CONTACT US for assistance 878-313-3338 to find the nearest Beaver Valley Foot Clinic office in your area.

 Extracorporeal Shockwave Therapy for Plantar Fasciitis

-Achilles tendonitis can be treated with over-the-counter medications, physical therapy, and orthotic devices, although surgery is sometimes needed.
+Achilles tendon rupture cannot be solely treated with OTC medications, physical therapy, and heel lifting devices.
+If you feel a sudden “pop” or like you were shot in the back of the leg or can’t stand on your tip toes, surgery is sometimes needed.
 If your Achilles tendon has ruptured, you may need surgery that will attach your tendons back together, and will then have a cast for six to 10 weeks.

 We have arch supports and orthotics